Embracing Imperfection in Creative Work - Why Perfectionism Kills Creativity

 1. Start as a "Draft"

-Don't aim for a finished piece from the start.
-Telling yourself "this is just a draft" or "this is practice" dramatically lowers the barrier to action.
+Don't try to create a finished piece from the start.
+Simply giving yourself permission by saying "this is a draft" or "this is practice" dramatically lowers the barrier to action.
 Unexpected masterpieces sometimes emerge from drafts.
+In fact, many celebrated works were born by chance from rough sketches or experimental attempts.

 2. Prioritize Quantity

-In a pottery class experiment, the group focused on quantity ultimately produced higher quality work than the group focused on quality.
+In a pottery class experiment, the group focused on quantity ultimately produced higher-quality work than the group focused on quality.
 Volume builds skill, which naturally improves quality.
+Making ten 60-point pieces is far more effective at building ability than trying to make one 100-point piece.
 (Books on creative work can also be helpful)

 3. Lower the "Done" Bar

-Aim for 60 points instead of 100.
-The feedback and satisfaction from finishing far outweigh leaving work incomplete forever.
+Instead of aiming for 100 points, call it "done" at 60.
+The feedback and sense of achievement from finishing far outweigh leaving work incomplete forever.
+A finished 60-point piece becomes the foundation for making your next piece 65 points.
 (Books on creative thinking offer fresh perspectives)

-Leonardo da Vinci reportedly said "Art is never finished, only abandoned."
-Haruki Murakami has stated that "there is no such thing as a perfect sentence."
+Leonardo da Vinci reportedly said, "Art is never finished, only abandoned."
+Haruki Murakami has stated about novel writing that "there is no such thing as a perfect sentence."
 Even professional creators never achieve complete satisfaction with their work.

 This fact is liberating for beginners.
-Demanding perfection that even professionals can't achieve is irrational.
+Demanding a "perfection" that even professionals cannot reach from yourself, someone who has just started, is irrational.
 What matters is producing "the best I can do right now," which is entirely different from "perfect."
-And "the best I can do right now" naturally improves with each experience.
+And "the best I can do right now" naturally rises in standard with each experience you gain.

 "15 Minutes Daily" Beats Talent

-The biggest misconception in creative work is "without talent, there's no point."
-Yet psychologist Anders Ericsson's research shows that exceptional performance is largely explained by accumulated "deliberate practice."
-Talent differences are minor compared to practice differences.
+The biggest misconception in creative work is the belief that "without talent, there's no point."
+Yet, as psychologist Anders Ericsson's research shows, the greater part of exceptional performance is explained by accumulated "deliberate practice."
+Talent differences are minor compared to differences in practice volume.

-Drawing, writing, or playing music for 15 minutes daily adds up to about 91 hours per year.
+Drawing, writing, or playing music for 15 minutes every day.
+If you keep this small habit for a year, it adds up to about 91 hours of practice.
 Cognitive science shows that daily 15-minute sessions produce better skill retention than weekly 3-hour blocks.
 Before debating whether you have talent, just start your 15 minutes.
 Three months later, you'll be a different person from who you were before starting.

 Summary